curusarn/bash-zsh-compat-widgets/README.md

 # bash-zsh-compat-widgets

-This project enables you to use the same fuction as both:
+This project enables you to use the same function as both:

 - Zsh ZLE widget
 - Bash readline "widget"